 “Most of the songs are about relationships of friends or lovers, breaking down or beginning.
 I had written my fair share of sensitive songs for ahab – about love and loss and all that, and there’s a few on here but I really wanted to bring a bit of rock n roll into the UK Americana scene and I feel like we’ve achieved a good balance on this record.
 I want it to excite people most of all.”

 “I picked the name [All On Red] because of it’s meaning in gambling, which is essentially what all this music biz career is.
 At the end of 2013 both ahab and Noah & The Whale had been chewed up and spat out by the music business.
 We found ourselves out of a job despite both band’s upward trajectories.
 The toll of touring and hard graft was too much.
 Speaking for myself, I had a lot more to give and I wasn’t anywhere near done yet.
 I had a back log of songs that weren’t fit for ahab and I wanted to get them out into the world.
 So despite having failed with ahab and the financial pressures I was under, I put every penny I had into this project.
 I had an amazing band, we had a great producer guiding us (Rupert Christie – High Hopes EP) and a very experienced manager that believed in us.
 The odds, I thought were as good as they could be these days.
 Three years later here we are with our debut album, a record deal and a full UK tour booked.
 The bet has so far paid off.”

-If you would like to order a copy of the one of the albums (in CD or Vinyl), download them or just listen to snippets of selected tracks (track previews are usually on the download page) then click on the DAVY GRAHAM – Large As Life And Twice As Natural link to be taken to our associated partner Amazon’s website.
-Buying through Amazon on folking.com helps us to recover a small part of our running costs, so please order anything you need as every little purchase helps us.
+If you would like to order a copy of the album (in CD or Vinyl), download it or just listen to snippets of selected tracks (track previews are usually on the download page) then click below to be taken to our associated partner Amazon’s website.